Excited-State Phase Diagram of a Ferromagnetic Quantum Gas

-Finally, we vary the excitation energy $\eta$ by adjusting the initial phase $\varphi$ at the relative population $\textrm{n}_0$ of the ground-state stationary point (Appendix D), as shown in Fig.~\ref{fig:orderparameterdiagram}(d).
-The phase measurement is now evaluated after a quarter-period of the $\textrm{n}_0$-evolution to approximate the presented order parameter with a good contrast.
-The data show a clear transition from the BA' to the P' phase for increasing energy.
-The results presented in Fig.~\ref{fig:orderparameterdiagram}(c-d) appear as vertical lines in the phase diagram Fig.~\ref{fig:orderparameterdiagram}(a).
-Together, the evaluation of the order parameter enables a precise determination of the excited-state quantum phases and their transition lines, which presents the main result of this article.
+Finally, we vary the excitation energy $\eta$ by adjusting the initial phase $\varphi$ at the relative population $n_0$ of the ground-state stationary point~\cite{supp}, as shown in Fig.~\ref{fig:orderparameterdiagram}(d).
+The phase measurement is now evaluated after a quarter-period of the $n_0$-evolution to approximate the presented order parameter with good contrast.
+The data show a clear transition from the BA$^{\prime}$ to the P$^{\prime}$ phase for increasing energy.
+The results presented in Figs.~\ref{fig:orderparameterdiagram}(c)-(d) appear as vertical lines in the phase diagram Fig.~\ref{fig:orderparameterdiagram}(a).
+Together, the evaluation of the order parameter enables a precise determination of the excited-state quantum phases and their transition lines, which presents the main result of this Letter.